Can walking 10,000 steps a day be the key to losing pounds or maintaining a healthy weight? Possibly! Read on to find out why.

 With a Tracking Device: A pedometer or activity tracker can help you tally up your daily count, so if you decide to use one try designating a few times each day to check it so make sure you are on task for your goal.
 This can help prevent obsessing too much over the number or forgetting to check it until the end of the day when you may feel pressured to catch up to your goal all at once.

-One thing to keep in mind with trackers however, is that most are designed to measure straight forward strides only (and one study found that many can be off by as much as 30 percent!), which means if you use one for an indoor walking workout, for instance, your step count may not be completely accurate as you may be moving more in place, side to side, etc. You don’t have to spend a fortune on the latest tracker a budget fitness tracker will do just a good of a job for half the price or possibly even less.
+One thing to keep in mind with trackers, however, is that most are designed to measure straight forward strides only (and one study found that many can be off by as much as 30 percent!), which means if you use one for an indoor walking workout, for instance, your step count may not be completely accurate as you may be moving more in place, side to side, etc.

 What about other forms of exercise?
-Is 10,000 steps a day all you need to stay fit?
+Are 10,000 steps a day all you need to stay fit?

 Does this mean that simply walking 10,000 steps a day means you can stop working out?
 It depends on where you are in your fitness journey.
 If you haven’t been exercising regularly, increasing your daily steps can be a great way to build your fitness level and ease into an exercise habit.

-But once you feel ready to keep challenging your body, be sure to start including other cross training activities like resistance training (to help combat the loss of muscle mass that occurs with aging), stretching (to improve your range of motion and help prevent injury) and other forms of cardiovascular activity (interval training, for example, can help your produce more of the anti-aging human growth hormone.
-Also, this hormone can help with muscle mass growth) to keep your body in top shape.
+But once you feel ready to keep challenging your body, be sure to start including other cross-training activities like resistance training (to help combat the loss of muscle mass that occurs with aging) and stretching (to improve your range of motion and help prevent injury).

 Want a walking plan that can help you reach all of those goals?
 Be sure to check out our “Walk On: 21 Day Weight Loss Plan” a complete low impact program that includes strength training, standing abs conditioning, interval training and even flexibility and relaxation techniques – all in the form of fun, walking based workouts!